Signed in as:

 When the building was added to the State Register, its historic significance was noted as follows: (1) the property is associated with two events that made significant contributions to history — the Colorado-Big Thompson Reclamation Project, and the development of the Town of Estes Park; and (2) the property preserves distinctive characteristics of the Colonial Revival vernacular style architecture, representative of the Bureau of Reclamation’s New Deal projects.

-Due to the generosity of supporters, several restoration projects have recently been completed, including a new roof, remodeling the Great Hall and installing a new audio-visual system, and refurbishing floors in the poolroom and hallway.
+Due to the generosity of supporters, several restoration projects have recently been completed, including a new roof, new siding and windows, remodeling the Great Hall and installing a new audio-visual system, and refurbishing floors in the poolroom and hallway.
 We are grateful for these gifts which were also instrumental in motivating additional restoration and the 2nd Century Fund.

 In 2018 the Colorado Historic Preservation Fund paid for a structural analysis of the building to identify requirements necessary to preserve the building and enable it to serve the Legion’s Mission of service to veterans and the community.
-Projects identified included replacing badly deteriorated siding, restoring windows to their historic configuration, installing fire, CO and security systems, re-grading the site and installing new drainage to prevent further water damage to the foundation, improvement to parking, and making entrance ramps and bathrooms ADA accessible for injured veterans.
-These projects are estimated to cost $480,000.
-Part of the cost will be met with grants as well as $55,000 currently in the Legion Building Fund.
-But we need to raise $150,000 by September 30, 2019 to meet remaining grant-matching requirements and to pay for projects where grant funds are not available.
+Projects identified include re-grading the site and installing new drainage to prevent further water damage to the foundation, improvement to parking, and making entrance ramps and bathrooms ADA accessible for injured veterans.

-Our 2nd Century Fund goal is $150,000 by September 30, 2019.
-By funding the restoration projects identified below, your contribution will enable this historic building and American Legion Post 119 to continue to be a cornerstone for our veterans and the community of Estes Park as we enter our 2nd century.
-If there is a specific project that you would like to support, please contact Dottie (below), and she will have a member of our Committee contact you.
+Our 2nd Century Fund goal is $150,000 by September 30, 2021.
+By funding the restoration projects,, your contribution will enable this historic building and American Legion Post 119 to continue to be a cornerstone for our veterans and the community of Estes Park as we enter our 2nd century.
+If there is a specific project that you would like to support, please contact us.

 Your support of our effort with a donation or a pledge would be greatly appreciated.
 We accept cash, checks, credit cards and PayPal.
-Click on the link below, or call or email Dottie at (303) 437-0265 or firstname.lastname@example.org.
+Click on the link below firstname.lastname@example.org.

 THANK YOU FOR SUPPORTING VETERANS AND OUR COMMUNITY.

 Some of the specific project needs are identified below.
+YOU can see those needs too.
 How would you like to help?